 North Country Family Health Center – WIC Jefferson County, NY & WIC Lewis County, NY

-The Watertown, Evans Mills/Fort Drum, and Lowville WIC programs offer nutrition, health, breastfeeding and wellness support for qualifying women, infants, and children.
-If you’re struggling to pay for high-quality foods for yourself or your child, need help with nutrition counseling, or you’re searching for the right health and social services, the North Country Family Health Center can help.
-The program is for all local residents who meet the eligibility requirements, and is a powerful tool for your family.
+The North Country Family Health WIC program serves Jefferson and Lewis County families.
+WIC offers nutrition, health, breastfeeding and wellness support for qualifying women, infants, and children.
+If you’re struggling to pay for high-quality foods for yourself or your child, need help with nutrition counseling, or you’re searching for the right health and social services, WIC can help.

 Attention WIC Families